 Albert D. Friedberg, our Chairman, on behalf of himself and certain of his affiliates, has indicated an interest in purchasing an aggregate of up to approximately \$30 million in shares of our common stock in this offering at the initial public offering price.
-However, because indications of interest are not binding agreements to purchase, Mr. Friedberg and these affiliates may determine to purchase fewer shares than they indicate an interest in purchasing or not to purchase any shares in this offering.
+However, because indications of interest are not binding agreements or commitments to purchase, Mr. Friedberg and these affiliates may determine to purchase fewer shares than they indicate an interest in purchasing or not to purchase any shares in this offering.
 It is also possible that Mr. Friedberg and these affiliates could purchase more shares of our common stock than they have indicated an interest in purchasing.
-In addition, the underwriters could determine to sell fewer shares to Mr. Friedberg and these affiliates have indicated an interest in purchasing, or not to sell any shares to Mr. Friedberg and these affiliates.
+In addition, the underwriters could determine to sell fewer shares to Mr. Friedberg and these affiliates than Mr. Friedberg and these affiliates have indicated an interest in purchasing, or not to sell any shares to Mr. Friedberg and these affiliates.